sebastiangreger/kirby3-commentions/README.md

 ### Comment form fields

-By default, only an optional name field and a textarea for the comment are shown.
+By default, only an optional name field and a textarea for the comment are shown in the form rendered with the `commentions('form')` helper.
 To modify, add this array to `site/config/config.php` and remove the undesired field names (the form is rendered to only include the fields present in this array):

 ```php
 'sgkirby.commentions.formfields' => [